assembleco/assemble/README.md

 [Heroku Local]: https://devcenter.heroku.com/articles/heroku-local

-### Testing flows on local machine
+### Testing the App Factory on local machine

-In order for flows to use your development machine as the server, you'll need to use a tool like [ngrok](https://ngrok.com/) to create a public tunnel to your local application.
+In order for the App Factory to use your development machine as the server, you'll need to use a tool like [ngrok](https://ngrok.com/) to create a public tunnel to your local application.
 When you have a public-facing URL,